WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 This will create a new React application for us to begin building our board.

 Let's start our application.
 Webpack uses port 3000 when starting an application.
 Our server will be running on port 3001.
 To run both servers at the same time, we can start our server in one window and our React app in another.
-However, we can also use a tool to run both these servers within the same window.
+However, we can also use a tool to run both servers within the same window.

 ## Using `concurrently`